Some are free, some are not, but all are valuable!

-5 – Find just the right topic in our webinar archives.When you become a Megaphone Member, you get access to the entire archive of our video broadcasts.
+5 – Find just the right topic in our video archives.When you become a Megaphone Member, you get access to the entire archive of our videos.
 Want to bring more life to your downtown after 5?
 Spur entrepreneurship with the Innovative Rural Business Models?
 Deal with the Committee of Negativity?
 We’ve got you covered, and more.
 Grab your Megaphone Membership here.

 6 – Go more in-depth with our toolkits.
 Have a lot of empty buildings you need to fill?
 Try a Tour of Empty Buildings.
 It’s a great way to get those buildings cleaned up and get the whole town talking about possibilities.
 Need more activity downtown?
 Hold a Pop-up Fair.
 Your sidewalks look better when they’re crowded with mini-businesses and happy shoppers.

-7 – Get all the toolkits plus all the webinars.
-Our Insider members get insider access to us, all our toolkits and unlimited access to our video webinar archives.
+7 – Get all the toolkits plus all the videos.
+Our Insider members get insider access to us, all our toolkits and unlimited access to our video archives.
 Join the Insiders behind the rope here.

 8 – Rev up your Shop Local campaign with our guide.
 Just shouting “shop local!” won’t change anything.
 You’ll get smarter about improving local businesses and building a better campaign with the only guide targeted specifically to small town business realities.
 Look over the shop local guide here.

 9 – Get personal help with online and phone support.
 Your situation is different from anyone else’s.
 We know that our online videos, toolkits and guides can only take you so far.
 Get your specific questions answered in an online video call or phone call.
 You can buy as little as an hour for a targeted session or set up ongoing coaching.
 Get in contact to let us know what you need here.

 10 – Search over 10 years of past articles for free.
 We’ve been at this a long time, so we have a large archive of stories, photos, videos, podcasts and blog posts available for you to search through.
 Read Deb’s newest stuff at Building Possibility, Deb’s older archive at Need a Little Advice, and Read Becky’s rural small business stories at Small Biz Survival.